micro-os-plus/xpack-study-projects/blinky-no-rtos/README.md

 - https://projects.eclipse.org/projects/iot.embed-cdt/downloads/

-Start Eclipse with a fresh workspace in a temporary folder.
+Start Eclipse with a fresh workspace in a temporary folder. **DO NOT** use an existing workspace, to have a clean slate.

-- Import > General > Existing Projects
+- Import > General > Existing Projects into Workspace
 - Next >
 - Select root directory: Browse... ${HOME}/Work/xpack-study-projects.git/blinky-no-rtos
 - Projects: blinky-no-rtos